lowRISC/opentitan/sw/device/lib/dif/README.md

       the hardware in an invalid, unrecoverable state.
     * If a DIF returns `kDif<ip>BadArg`, it must leave the hardware in a valid and recoverable state.
-This is in addition to the rule that this value may only be returned if the function has not caused any side effects.
+This is in addition to the rule that this value may only be returned if the function has not caused any side-effects.
   * DIFs that cannot error and that do not return a value must return `void`.

 * DIFs must check their arguments against preconditions using "guard